 3. It has simply been much too difficult to track many individual on-page actions.

 Even if you wanted to include numerous granular user actions in your funnel analysis, conventional tracking technologies make this overwhelmingly difficult.
-As I touched upon in my previous post, implementing tracking codes for individual website elements is complex, time-consuming and error-prone.
+As I touched upon in an earlier post, implementing tracking code for individual website elements is complex, time-consuming and error-prone.

 Making matters worse, large websites are constantly growing and changing.
 Very few organizations are able to keep their event tagging in step with website changes.
 Tracked elements may be changed or removed, omitting them from the funnel analysis without anyone being the wiser.
 Meanwhile, potentially important new elements may be added to the site, which aren’t tracked at all until someone realizes it and decides to add tracking for them.
 There is a lot of overhead involved with keeping event tracking in sync with the ongoing changes occurring with almost every large website.